 It all began With the Jolly Corks.
 Starting as a group of actors and entertainers bent on having fun AND avoiding a New York Excise tax in 1867 (Sundays were the 'dry' day), this convivial group called themselves the Jolly Corks (for a clever trick with corks they performed on the uninitiated to win rounds of drinks).
 That same year as membership grew, some members saw the vision to become more helpful in the community.
 Alas, two feuding factions split the group over different philosophies.
 Fortunately, the latter faction moved forward with their new ideals and in February of 1868, the Benevolent and Protective Order of Elks was chartered and, with a great new spirit and direction, began to help veterans, scouts, scholarships and more wherever Charity, Justice and Brotherly Love were needed!

 Our lodge, the sixth in the nation, was originally chartered in 1877 and was located in the downtown area of Sacramento.
-River trade probably brought with it some unsavory characters and approximately two years after the lodge opened, the charter was rescinded due to illegal and immoral activity (prostitution).
+River trade probably brought with it some unsavory characters and approximately two years after the lodge opened, the charter was rescinded due to illegal and immoral activity.

-San Francisco was then awarded the use of our No.6 designation in addition to the two lodges they were already operating (Nos.3 & 12).
-Two years later, their charter was rescinded due to prostitution and gambling activity.
+San Francisco was then awarded the use of our No.6 designation in addition to the two lodges they were already operating (Lodge #3 & Lodge #12).
+Two years later, their charter was rescinded.